Care & Community for groups in Mexico

 The problems encountered by the children you are helping can be highly varied and so the range of skills needed from you and your group may have to be just as varied.
 Many of the children are desperate for attention and there will undoubtedly be children present who have health problems and who need special attention due to both mental and physical disabilities.

 Projects Abroad has a variety of care placements in Guadalajara - Mexico's second city - and in Ciudad Guzman, a smaller town in the volcanic region a couple of hours to the south.
 Volunteering in Mexico could see you working in a kindergarten, or a centre for children with mental and physical disabilities.
-Our partner organisations include the Red Cross, who operate care centres in the region.

 Workshops for our Care volunteers are organised regularly by our Projects Abroad team on the ground in Mexico.
 These workshops provide you and your group with extra support throughout your stay, as well as giving you a valuable insight into the care system in Mexico and the background of the placement where you’re working.
 You’ll also receive suggestions and advice regarding activities to carry out at your care placement.